dataluscorp/browser/docs/bug-mgmt/policies/regressions-github.rst

 Example
 ^^^^^^^

-While using a release of Firefox (Nightly, Beta, Release, ESR) you run across a bug.
+While using a release of Datalus (Nightly, Beta, Release, ESR) you run across a bug.
 Upon research using MozRegression or other tools you find that the bug was introduced in a change set imported from a component whose code and issues are managed in GitHub.